-With recent government regulations affecting the healthcare industry, healthcare practices have been impacted in numerous ways over the last ten years.
-Certain third-party health insurance payers like Cigna and Aetna have negotiated fee-for-service contracts with providers, which has resulted in lower reimbursements.
+With recent government regulations affecting the healthcare industry, healthcare practices have been impacted in numerous ways.
+Certain third-party health insurance payers have negotiated fee-for-service contracts with providers, which has resulted in lower reimbursement.
 HIPAA, the Healthcare Insurance Portability and Accountability Act has also had an impact, by tightening the requirements for claim data submission.
-And, as the healthcare system transitions from a fee-for-service a value-based reimbursement model, healthcare practices and providers have had to adjust the way they bill for care provided.
+And as the healthcare system transitions from a fee-for-service a value-based reimbursement model, healthcare practices and providers have had to adjust the way they bill for care provided.
 Due to these changes in government regulations, having a healthy revenue cycle is more important than ever.

 What is a Revenue Cycle?

 What exactly does the term “revenue cycle” mean?
 The revenue cycle is defined as all administrative and clinical functions that contribute to the capture, management, and collection of patient service revenue.
 In the most simplistic and basic terms, this is the entire life of a patient account from creation to payment.

 A healthy revenue cycle should follow billing and collection best practices to ensure bills are submitted in accordance with payor requirements and all services provided are billed.
 The last thing that a healthcare organization needs is to provide services and not be paid.

 Revenue Cycle Leakage Points